By Ben

 The scooter ride up to the Jungle Club adds a touch of adventure to your visit.
 There is free parking for scooters a short walk downhill from the resort’s entrance.

 Iconic for sunrise and people watching, it is perhaps the most beautiful of all Samui’s beaches.
-Wider, and longer than most, lined with coconut palms, boasting year-long warm temperatures, it’s a veritable stop on any Samui exploration-itinerary.
+Wider, and longer than most, lined with coconut palms, boasting year-long warm temperatures, it’s a veritable stop on any Koh Samui itinerary.

 I personally got a little frustrated, as beach access is limited, thanks to the wall of restaurants and resorts fringing its entrance.